cristidragomir97/rosbag-extractor/README.md

     parser.add_argument('-rdc', '--ros-discover-config', help='Path to the rosdiscover config', required=False, type=str)
     parser.add_argument('-rds', '--node-input-strategy', help='either node-provider or graph-merge', required=False, type=str)

-If you would like to use rosbag extractor with rosdiscover support please you can use the following flags
+If you would like to use rosbag extractor with rosdiscover support please use the following flags:
 * `-rd / --use-ros-discover` - Enable the usage of rosdiscover for node input
+* `-rdc / --ros-discover-config` - Path to the configuration for rosdiscover.
+Check out [this example](https://github.com/cristidragomir97/rosbag-extractor/blob/main/rosdiscover_configs/turtlebot3-slam.yml)
+* `-rds / --ros-discover-strategy` - The strategy used for integrationg the rosdiscover output. `graph-merge` creates an architecture graph using rosart and another one using rosdiscover and merges them, while `node-provider` uses the input from rosdiscover as an input for rosbag-extractor.

-##### Example
+## Example

 Here, we provide an example with a very simple ROS 2 bag file:
 ```